 The Program is home to:

-- the Interdisciplinary Approaches to Western Culture (‘the Humanities Sequence’ also known as the ‘HUM Sequence’), an intensive, interdisciplinary year-long introduction to the Western intellectual tradition;
+- Interdisciplinary Approaches to Western Culture, an intensive (i.e., double-credit), year-long introduction to the Western intellectual tradition;

-- the Near Eastern Humanities, a year-long introduction to the works of literature, politics, ethics, aesthetics, religion, science, art, and material culture from antiquity to the 20th century;
+- Near Eastern Humanities, a year-long introduction to the works of literature, politics, ethics, aesthetics, religion, science, art, and material culture from antiquity to the 20th century

-- the Certificate in Humanistic Studies, a certificate program which students bridge their home discipline to other disciplines, illuminating one field with the insights and methods of another;
+- the Certificate in Humanistic Studies, in which students bridge their home discipline to other disciplines, illuminating one field with the insights and methods of another;

-- the Humanities Mentorship Program, which connects mentees with current students of the Humanities Sequence to receive academic guidance.
+- the Humanities Mentorship Program, which connects mentees with alumni of Humanities Sequences to receive academic guidance.

 The Program offers its students opportunities for international travel, research and project funding, and interdisciplinary discussion groups.